John McCarthy (computer scientist): Contributions in computer science

-He helped to motivate the creation of Project MAC at MIT when he worked there, and at Stanford University, he helped establish the Stanford AI Laboratory, for many years a friendly rival to Project MAC.
+During his time at MIT, he helped motivate the creation of Project MAC, and while at Stanford University, he helped establish the Stanford AI Laboratory, for many years a friendly rival to Project MAC.

-McCarthy was instrumental in the creation of three of the very earliest time-sharing systems (Compatible Time-Sharing System, BBN Time-Sharing System, and Dartmouth Time Sharing System).
+McCarthy was instrumental in the creation of three of the very earliest time-sharing systems (Compatible Time-Sharing System, BBN Time-Sharing System, and Dartmouth Time-Sharing System).
 His colleague Lester Earnest told the Los Angeles Times:

 In 1961, he was perhaps the first to suggest publicly the idea of utility computing, in a speech given to celebrate MIT's centennial: that computer time-sharing technology might result in a future in which computing power and even specific applications could be sold through the utility business model (like water or electricity).
 This idea of a computer or information utility was very popular during the late 1960s, but had faded by the mid-1990s.
 However, since 2000, the idea has resurfaced in new forms (see application service provider, grid computing, and cloud computing).

 In 1966, McCarthy and his team at Stanford wrote a computer program used to play a series of chess games with counterparts in the Soviet Union; McCarthy's team lost two games and drew two games (see Kotok-McCarthy).

 From 1978 to 1986, McCarthy developed the circumscription method of non-monotonic reasoning.

 In 1982, he seems to have originated the idea of the space fountain, a type of tower extending into space and kept vertical by the outward force of a stream of pellets propelled from Earth along a sort of conveyor belt which returns the pellets to Earth.
 Payloads would ride the conveyor belt upward.

 Other activities

 McCarthy often commented on world affairs on the Usenet forums.
 Some of his ideas can be found in his sustainability Web page, which is "aimed at showing that human material progress is desirable and sustainable".
-McCarthy was a serious book reader, an optimist, and a staunch supporter of free speech.
+McCarthy was an avid book reader, an optimist, and a staunch supporter of free speech.
 His best Usenet interaction is visible in rec.arts.books archives.
-And McCarthy actively attended SF Bay Area dinners in Palo Alto of r.a.b. readers called rab-fests.
+He actively attended San Francisco (SF) Bay Area dinners in Palo Alto of r.a.b. readers, called rab-fests.
 He went on to defend free speech criticism involving European ethnic jokes at Stanford.

 McCarthy saw the importance of mathematics and mathematics education.
-His Usenet .sig for years was, "He who refuses to do arithmetic is doomed to talk nonsense"; his license plate cover read, similarly, "Do the arithmetic or be doomed to talk nonsense."
+His Usenet signature block (.sig) for years was, "He who refuses to do arithmetic is doomed to talk nonsense"; his license plate cover read, similarly, "Do the arithmetic or be doomed to talk nonsense."
 He advised 30 PhD graduates.

-His 2001 short story "The Robot and the Baby" farcically explored the question of whether robots should have (or simulate having) emotions, and anticipated aspects of Internet culture and social networking that have become increasingly prominent during ensuing decades.
+His 2001 short story "The Robot and the Baby" farcically explored the question of whether robots should have (or simulate having) emotions, and anticipated aspects of Internet culture and social networking that became increasingly prominent during ensuing decades.